awslabs/graphstorm/examples/temporal_graph_learning/README.md

 # Customized TGAT model for snapshot-based temporal graph learning

 This folder contains python codes that demonstrate how to leverage the GraphStorm Framework (GSF) for production level snapshot-based temporal graph data.
 This example uses the TGAT as GNN model and the MAG graph data.

-(Details on model architecture and data statistics will come soon)

 ## How to run this example